What comes to mind when you think about cancer screenings?

 Some prostate cancers can also be slow growing – and may never cause significant harm or be life-threatening.
-However, it’s difficult for doctors to determine which cancers will grow quickly or quickly.
-They may treat prostate cancer aggressively with surgery or radiation, which can have lasting impacts on urinary and sexual function.6
+However, it’s difficult for doctors to determine which cancers will grow quickly.
+They may treat prostate cancer aggressively with surgery or radiation, which can have lasting impacts on urinary and sexual function.

 Still, you and your doctor can work together to decide what’s best for you.
 Prostate cancer screenings make early detection possible – and early detection saves lives.

 Our team of experts at Prostate Laser Center powered by HALO Diagnostics is here to answer your men’s health questions.
 We put patients first.
 Give us a call at (844) MENS-MRI or request a consultation online today.